campusrover/fiducial_pick_and_place/README.md

 #### The Problem

-Given this fiducial setup, we would expect controlling the arm to be as simple as taking the transform from some component of the arm to, say, the cargo fiducial, and directing the robot's end effector to match its frame to that of the cargo fiducial.
+Given this fiducial setup, we might expect picking and placing the cargo to be fairly simple.
+For example, the following plan for grabbing the cargo appears feasible:

+1. Take the transform from some component of the arm to the fiducial attached to the cargo.
+2. Use this transform and the arm's movement API to direct the robot's gripper to match its frame with that of the cargo fiducial.
+3. Close the gripper.

 Unfortunately, the PX-100 has less than 6 degrees of freedom, and so it cannot position its end-effector's frame to match the pose of any arbitrary frame within its workspace.
-So our arm control algorithm must be a bit more complex, and function within the hardware constraints of the robot.
+So our arm control algorithm must be slightly more complex, and function within the hardware constraints of the robot.

+#### Problem Analysis

+Fundamentally, the PX-100 can be thought of as a linear gripper fixed to a potter's wheel.
+If we want the arm to grab an object, we must first rotate the wheel by some yaw such that the arm's gripper directly faces the object.

+In other words, before the arm can grab any object, or even move to some desired location, we must first turn it on its swivel so that there is a geometrically straight line between the object and the middle of the robot's end effector.

+This restriction would not pose a problem in the following scenario.
+Suppose that the frame of the target destination is such that its x-axis lies on some straight line `s`, such that for some yaw `y`, if we swivel the arm by `y`, its end effector would point to the target destination via `s`.

+Then, provided that `s` lies at ground-level (this is more of a restriction of the PX-100's movement API) we can simply implement the plan we described in [the problem](#the-problem) section above.
+That is, we can use some transform from the arm to the target object to move the arm to the object.

+***=====RESUME HERE=====***

+Indeed, this is what `test_frame_broadcaster.py` and `test_arm_controller.py` collectively simulate.
+The former broadcasts a test frame whose x-axis lies on the straight line visualized in black below.

+***Insert picture of test frame with black line drawn with the measure tool (or some other better tool)***

+Given that the test frame is positioned as it is, we can directly move the arm to the frame via transforms.
+This is what the `test_frame_broadcaster.py` code does, as seen below:

+***Insert picture of robot arm having moved to the test frame***

+But it is unreasonable to demand of a human user of the program that he perfectly align the x-axis of the cargo's fiducial to an imagined straight line from the center of the robot.
+Even as a teaching tool, our project must provide a more practical answer.

 #### The Solution

-Fundamentally, then, the PX-100 can be thought of as a linear gripper on a swivel.
-In other words, the arm must directly face whatever it would grab; before it can grab any object, there must be a straight line between the object and the middling area of the robot's end effector.

-***=====RESUME HERE=====***

-1. Illustrate this point with the test frame and the `test_arm_controller`.
-Add more screenshots of RViz.

-But the requirement that a user perfectly align the cargo and the drop-off zone's fiducial's x-axis to an imagined straight line from the center of the robot to the cargo is not only unrealistic, but also impractical, even for an educational teaching project.
+The solution implemented in this project was as follows.

 A solution would be as follows.
 1. find the distance from the origin of the `base_link` to the